401k Vesting Schedules

 4 Critical Things To Know About 401k Vesting Schedules

 When it comes to contributing money to your 401k plan, what you put into your account, is yours 100% of the time.
 For example, if you contribute $100 per paycheck into your 401k plan, that $100 is always yours.

-While each company is free to set their own vesting schedule, there are 2 options that are very popular across many companies.
-They are as follows.
+While each company is free to set its own vesting schedule, there are 2 options that are very popular across many companies.

 With cliff vesting, you go from having 0% of your employers contributions vested to 100% after a short time.
-For example, you might have 10% vested after one year and then 20% after year two, 30% after year 3, and then 100% after the fourth year.
+For example, you might have 10% vested after one year, 20% after two, 30% after 3, and then 100% after the fourth year.

 While the above examples are very common across employers in various sectors, not every company follows these schedules.
 They all make up a vesting schedule that makes the most sense for them.

-For instance, when I worked at a small business, they used a graded vesting schedule.
-The only difference was that instead of 20% vesting each year and getting to 100% vested after 5 years, they vested 25% a year.
-This meant that I was fully vested after 4 years.
+For instance, one company might use a 20% vesting each year, and hence getting to 100% vested takes 5 years.
+At another company, they might be vested at 25% per year.
+This would mean that employees are fully vested after 4 years.

-Be sure to inquire about your companies vesting schedule so that you know how much of the money your employer contributes to your 401k plan is yours and when it becomes yours.
+Be sure you inquire about your company’s vesting schedule.
+Then you know how much your employer is contributing to your 401k and when it becomes yours.